 The possibilities are exponential when it comes to living a simple life.

-Living a simple life is based on need whether you are struggling financially or if you’re financially secure and don’t care about consumerism.
+Living a simple life is based on need, whether you are struggling financially or financially secure and don’t care about consumerism.

-If there is a family involved don’t do a simple life switch without their input because their ideas are just as important.
+If a family is involved, don’t do a simple life switch without their input because their ideas are just as important.

 Living Our Simple Life, Not Yours